Inns of Court

 The Inns of Court program, recipient of the 2018 E. Smythe Gambrell Professionalism Award presented by the American Bar Association Standing Committee on Professionalism, offers GW Law students support and guidance from a diverse set of staff and faculty advisors dedicated to enriching their law school experience and enhancing their career opportunities.
 These Inns become their communities throughout their time at GW Law and offer students a dynamic combination of support and career development from their first week at GW Law school that has become a distinguishing feature of the GW Law experience.

-Founded in 2011, the JD Inns of Court for 1Ls features six cohorts named after former Supreme Court Justices.
+Founded in 2011, the JD Inns of Court for 1Ls features seven cohorts named after former Supreme Court Justices.
 Students take all of their 1L classes with their Inn and attend almost weekly Inns of Court Program sessions led by their advisors and designed to supplement doctrinal courses with critical skills development, career exploration, and professional identity formation.

 In 2023, this trail-blazing professional development program was expanded to include the unique and diverse LLM student population with the addition of the Thomas Buergenthal Inn of Court.
 Named for the late Honorable Thomas Buergenthal, these Inn sessions are tailored to the specific professional needs and existing skill levels of LLM students and offer important training on the American legal community and practice.